 - Important: These items need action today, but aren’t urgent—yet.
 Once I finish the urgent list, I tackle my “important items” list.

-- Non-Essential: Like my Every Day list, these items should not be considered until everything else is completed.
-In addition, you should seriously consider delegating these items to an assistant (virtual or in your company), someone else at your company or an intern.
-Letting them focus on getting the every-day and non-essential items done for you, frees you up to tackle the urgent and important tasks.
+- Non-Essential: Like my Everyday list, these items should not be considered until everything else is completed.
+Even better, delegate these items to an assistant, someone else at your company or an intern.
+Let them focus on getting the everyday and non-essential items done for you, and free up valuable time to tackle the urgent and important tasks.

 This is also a good time to literally clean your computers and other devices.
-You can try this yourself or take your computer in for a checkup (I am a big fan of Staples EasyTech Total Support).
-But first, be sure to back up your important files (on a hard drive or in the cloud).
+You can try this yourself or take your computer in for a checkup.
+But first, back up your important files to the cloud.
 Your hardware and peripherals are likely much dirtier than you think.
 Take time to clean your keyboards (use compressed air), monitor screens and check the batteries in your mouse or wireless keyboards.
-Chances are your computer is riddled with viruses and malware you don’t even know you have—that’s when you go to Staples for some EasyTech Total Support.
+Chances are your computer is riddled with viruses and malware you don’t even know are on there.

 Check your printer as well.
 Do all the parts move smoothly?
 Are you up-to-date on manufacturers’ updates?
 Is the printer free of paper bits?
 Make sure you have extra cartridges on hand, so you’re never caught short without ink.

-Spring-cleaning your business takes time and effort on your part.
+Get It Done – Organizing your business takes time and effort on your part.
 In the end, cleaning up and getting organized will save you time, money and enable you to be more productive.
-Your efforts this year will minimize the time you have to spend on spring-cleaning next year.
+Your efforts now will provide a great return on time invested (ROTI) next year.